D-o-d-o-x/Spikey/README.md

 ## License

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
-For commercial use, please contact me at [mail@dominik-roth.eu](mailto:mail@dominik-roth.eu).
+For commercial use, including commercial usage of derived works, please contact me at [mail@dominik-roth.eu](mailto:mail@dominik-roth.eu).

 You can view the full text of the license [here](LICENSE).